 the WDC have a framework we use called the Three Domains of Critical Reading, which you can apply when you’re ploughing through all that literature for your literature review.
 We’ve now turned it into an online resource which walks you through three perspectives to look at each text from – Is it any good in its own right?
 How does it relate to other scholarship? and What use is it to me?
 In each domain, you’ll find critical questions you can apply when reading to find your own stance on the literature.

-You can find the new Three Domains resource on the ASK website, along with printable PDFs to use in your own reading!
+You can find the new Three Domains resource alongside our other great resources on the ASK website, along with printable PDFs to use in your own reading!